Six dead, no hope of more survivors after tornadoes destroy Amazon warehouse near St Louis | Science-Environment

 Six dead, no hope of more survivors after tornadoes destroy Amazon warehouse near St Louis

-Tornadoes https://www.reuters.com/world/us/fifty-people-likely-killed-tornadoes-kentucky-governor-2021-12-11 ripped through six U.S. states Friday night, leaving a trail of death and destruction at homes and businesses that stretched more than 200 miles.
-The Amazon plant was hit about 8:38 p.m. central time, Whiteford said.
+Tornadoes https://www.reuters.com/world/us/fifty-people-likely-killed-tornadoes-kentucky-governor-2021-12-11 ripped through six U.S. states Friday night, leaving a trail of death and destruction at homes and businesses stretching more than 200 miles.
+The Amazon facility was hit about 8:38 p.m. central time, Whiteford said.
 The force of the winds was so severe the roof was ripped off and the building collapsed on itself.

-Witnesses said workers in the plant were caught by surprise and forced to take shelter anywhere they could find.
-"I had a coworker that was sending me pictures when they were taking shelter in the bathroom, basically anywhere they could hide," said Alexander Bird, who works at the warehouse across the street.
+Witnesses said workers were caught by surprise and forced to take shelter anywhere they could find.
+"I had a coworker that was sending me pictures when they were taking shelter in the bathroom, basically anywhere they could hide," said Alexander Bird, who works at a warehouse across the street.

 Emergency response training is provided to new employees and reinforced throughout the year, the company said.
-It was unclear how many workers were still missing as Amazon did not have an exact count of the number of people working in the sorting and delivery center at the time the tornadoes hit, Whiteford said.
+It was unclear how many workers were still missing, as Amazon did not have an exact count of people working in the sorting and delivery center at the time the tornadoes hit, Whiteford said.

 Colleagues and family members desperate for news about loved ones gathered outside the mess of concrete and steel.
 Amazon truck driver Emily Epperson, 23, said she was anxiously waiting for information on the whereabouts of her workmate Austin McEwan late Saturday afternoon to relay to his girlfriend and parents.